v2rayA/v2raya-snap/README.md

 ./start-snap.sh
 ```

 The `start-snap.sh` script is only needed when installing from a `.snap` file for development/testing purposes.
 The end user wishing to install v2rayA from snapcraft.io doesn't have to paste all these commands.
-A simple `snap install v2raya` would work just fine when the snap is released to snapcraft.
+A simple `snap install v2raya` is enough to install the snap from snapcraft.io.